openjdk/jextract/doc/GUIDE.md

 }
 ```

+There are:

-There's a getter and setter for each field of the struct (1), which takes a pointer to a struct
+1. a getter and setter for each field of the struct, which takes a pointer to a struct
   (a `MemorySegment`) to get/set the field from/to.
-Besides that, there are also meta-data
-accessors for each field (`xxx$layout()` and `xxx$offset()`) (2).
-Then, there are
+2. meta-data accessors for each field (`xxx$layout()` and `xxx$offset()`).
-meta-data accessors `sizeof` and `layout`, which can be used to get the size and layout
+3. meta-data accessors `sizeof` and `layout`, which can be used to get the size and layout
+  of the struct.
-of the struct (3), `allocate*` methods for allocating single structs or arrays of structs
+4. `allocate*` methods for allocating a single struct or arrays of structs.
-(4), an `asSlice` method which can be used to access elements of an array of structs (5),
+5. an `asSlice` method which can be used to access elements of an array of structs.
-and finally there are two `reinterpret` methods which can be used to sanitize raw addresses
+6. two `reinterpret` methods which can be used to sanitize raw addresses
-returned by native code, or read from native memory (6).
+  returned by native code, or read from native memory.

 The following example shows how to allocate a struct using the `allocate` method, and then
 sets both the `x` and `y` field to `10` and `5` respectively: